 Microsoft SQL Server Reporting Services

 Microsoft SQL Server Reporting Services or SSRS is a server-based report generating software system which is a part of the Microsoft business intelligence framework.
-This framework also includes SQL Server Analysis Services (SSAS) and SQL Server Integration Services (SSIS).
+This framework also includes the SQL Server Analysis Services (SSAS) and SQL Server Integration Services (SSIS).
 Microsoft Business Intelligence Framework is used for enterprise data analysis to deliver real-time information to support daily operations and help drive decisions.

 SSRS is a scalable and extensible platform that is administered via Web-interface and is used to design, develop, test, and deploy all kinds of reports from traditional printed reports to web-based and interactive reports.
 Users can configure SSRS to deliver reports to file shares and inboxes.
-Reports can be downloaded in various formats such as Excel, CSV, PDF, XML, TIFF, HTML and Doc.
+Reports can be downloaded in various formats such as Excel, CSV, PDF, XML, TIFF, HTML, and Doc.
 Microsoft SQL SSRS allows users to manipulate their data in any format they need.
-Besides, when using SharePoint as a front end for SSRS, reports can be presented directly in corporate portals.
+Besides, when using SharePoint as a front end for SSRS, reports can be presented directly incorporate portals.
 Users can SSRS directly or instead use a web-based application – Report Manager that provides a well-organized interface for end users.

 Microsoft SQL SSRS covers needs of multiple information users divided by Microsoft into three categories: analysts, information explorers, and information consumers.
-To address different needs of reporting users, Microsoft SQL SSRS has three essential tools:
+To address the different needs of reporting users, Microsoft SQL SSRS has three essential tools:

 - Report Viewer which is a tool for viewing reports over the Web from Report Manager.
 A Report Viewer control can be also embedded by developers into Windows Forms and ASP.NET applications.

 - Report Builder which is an ad hoc reporting tool that does not require users to have extensive knowledge of SQL to create reports.